Going for gold is the 3,000-year-old investment strategy. So is it the right choice for investors in Ireland?

 And lastly, it’s hard to make more gold.
 Mining for gold is expensive and slow.

-That combination of rising demand and the difficulty of increasing supply make gold an attractive asset for many investors.
+That combination of safety in a crisis, rising demand and the difficulty of increasing supply make gold an attractive asset for many investors.

 So how do I invest in gold?